Best Health Insurance in Alberta (2026): Top Plans, Costs & Coverage

 2. Tally your existing costs: Add up your health out-of-pocket expenses during the past year (including the receipts for prescription drugs, dental work, and medical equipment) and any successful health insurance claims.
 Is there anything left over?
 How much?

-3. Identify coverage gaps: These could be leftover expenses from successful claims or services that aren’t covered by public or group healthcare.
+3. Identify coverage gaps: These could be leftover expenses from successful claims or services that aren’t covered by public or group health care.
 How much money did you lose to coverage gaps last year?
 If you divide the total by 12, what’s the monthly cost?

 4. Request health insurance quotes: Now that you know your coverage gaps, you can start to look for plans to address them.
 Do you need supplemental health insurance, vision, dental, paramedical services, or do you want to maximize your covered services?
 Are your expenses eligible?
 Are the premiums lower than the monthly cost of your coverage gaps?
+Speak with some insurance advisors if you want help.

 5. Calculate your savings: Read the fine print regarding each plan’s maximums, covered services, and fees.
 If you had bought it last year, how much money would you have paid in premiums?
 How much money would you have saved?